kogilo/marketing/04_AdvertisingwithFacebook/week5/01_build_a_fullCampaignInFb.md

 ## Campaign Brief for Ads Manager Walk Through

 - **Inu + Neko**
-  - They are selling come of their product with discount upto 50% in fall.
+  - They are selling some of their product with discount upto 50% in fall.
   - **Inu + Neko Fall Sale Campaign:-**
     - **Goal**: >= 280 sales.
     - **Budget**: $500/day.